Introduction

 Jira workflow transitions can have conditions and validations.

-With the Exalate flexibility, you can ensure that workflow conditions and validators don't require changes or use advanced groovy scripting to fulfill required conditions and validations.
+With the Exalate flexibility, you can ensure that workflow conditions and validators don't require changes or use advanced groovy scripting to fulfil required conditions and validations.

 Example